aminnairi/twitch-coin/README.md

 ---|---
 `make start` | Start the Docker Compose services.
 `make install` | Install the Node.js dependencies.
+`make lint` | Check for consistency in the source-code's code-style.
+`make audit` | Check for security flaws in the development dependencies.
 `make build` | Build the artifacts into the `build` folder and create the extension archive `twitch-coin.zip`.
 `make clean` | Remove the `twitch-coin.zip` extension archive.
 `make mrproper` | Remove all files listed in the [`.gitignore`](./.gitignore) file.